Front de Neige

 Peisey is a typical French alpine village and the chalet is just a few minutes away from the centre where you will find restaurants and a late-night pub.
 You will also find the village farm and its shop where you can sample and purchase homemade cheeses and other local produce.

-This ski hire shop is near to the lift pass office and the ski schools.
+This ski hire shop is near to the lifts the ski schools.
 Benjamin and his team will welcome you to the store and assist you with their technical knowledge and expertise.

 This ski school offers group ski lessons for both children and adults, catering to all ability levels.
 Their group lessons provide a great and affordable way to improve your skiing in a safe, social and supportive environment.